bpleines/ansible-infoblox/README.md

 Dynamically create host records in Infoblox using Ansible!

-A collection of roles using some of Infoblox's new integration in Core v2.5 to add a sequence of host records at the next available ip address.
-Additional functionality included to take a snapshot of the existing database and start the dns service on a specified gridmaster.
+A collection of roles using some of Infoblox's new integration in Core v2.5 to:  1) add a sequence of host records at the next available ip address 2) start the dns service on a specified gridmaster 3)

 Requirements
 ------------